zydou/arti/doc/dev/notes/relay-sketch.md

   - Ability to launch connections
   - Ability to manage incoming connections, including those with no identities
+      - (Unauthenticated connections are technically not needed for middle relays, but they will matter a lot for the design of the system in the end.)
   - Soon after:
     - Ability to discard long-unused connections according to relay rules
     - Ability to de-duplicate connections according to relay rules